Juaneag/COMP90024-Assignment2-Team39/Bing_update.md

 I can use wget to download data from dropbox straight into instance instead of download locally then with scp (which is extremely slow lol)

+Update preprocess step to avoid time (and space) to extract data.